Anderson acceleration with approximate calculations: applications to scientific computing: Numerical results

 \subsection{Non-linear deterministic fixed-point iteration: Picard iteration for non-linear time-dependent Boltzmann equation}

 [1]{\boldsymbol{#1}} \bbR{\mathbb{R}} \bbS{\mathbb{S}} \SOL{\textsf{c}} {\mbox{ EA}} {\mbox{ ES}} {\mbox{ IS}} {\mbox{ IN}} {\mbox{ OUT}} {\mbox{ {Tot}}}

-To illustrate the performance of Alternating AA with projected least-squares on deterministic non-linear problems, we chose the non-linear systems that arise from implicit time discretization of the non-relativistic Boltzmann equation, which is a widely used model for neutrino transport in nuclear astrophysics applications \cite{MEZZACAPPA1999281}.
+{Even though the analysis in this paper focuses on the case of linear fixed-point problems, we test the variants of AA-based solvers considered in the last section on non-linear fixed-point problems and report the results in this section.
+Here} we chose the non-linear systems that arise from implicit time discretization of the non-relativistic Boltzmann equation, which is a widely used model for neutrino transport in nuclear astrophysics applications \cite{MEZZACAPPA1999281}.
 The non-relativistic Boltzmann equation is given by

-where $f(\vect{x},\omega,\epsilon,t)$ denotes the neutrino distribution function that describes the density of neutrino particles at position $\vect{x}\in\bbR^3$ traveling along direction $\omega\in\bbS^2$ with energy $\epsilon\in\bbR^{+}$ at time $t\in\bbR^+$.
+where $f(\vect{x},\omega,\varepsilon,t)$ denotes the neutrino distribution function that describes the density of neutrino particles at position $\vect{x}\in\bbR^3$ traveling along direction $\omega\in\bbS^2$ with energy $\varepsilon\in\bbR^{+}$ at time $t\in\bbR^+$.
 Here the advection and collision operators are denoted by $\mathcal{T}$ and $\mathcal{C}$, respectively.
 Implicit-explicit (IMEX) time integration schemes \cite{pareschiRusso_2005} are often used to solve \eqref{eq:Boltzmann}, in which the collision term is treated implicitly to relax the excessive explicit time-step restriction, while an explicit advection term is used to avoid spatially coupled non-linear systems.
 With a simple backward Euler method, the implicit stage of an IMEX scheme applied to \eqref{eq:Boltzmann} at time $t^n$ takes the form